twbs/bootstrap-sass/README.md

     @import "bootstrap"; /* Use this to get all of Bootstrap's @mixins and $variables */

+Want to configure a variable?
+Thanks to bernado, this is now awesome *and* easy!
+Just define the variables you want to change *before* importing Bootstrap.
+SASS will respect your existing definition and won't overwrite it with the Bootstrap defaults.

+    $gridColumns: 12;
+    $gridColumnWidth: 60px;
+    $gridGutterWidth: 20px;
+    @import "bootstrap";

 ### Javascript

 In your Javascript manifest: